Sr. Vice Commandant:

 Once a Marine - Always a Marine.

-Web Sergeant Marine Frank Mathers, for the Department of Delaware MCL
+Web Sergeant Marine Frank Mathers, Department of Delaware MCL

 |DEPARTMENT OF DELAWARE MARINE CORPS LEAGUE|